-The IT Dashboard displays a subset of data from agency Exhibit 53 and Exhibit 300 reports, and agency updated activity information, agency CIO evaluations, and other investment information reported by agencies.
+The IT Dashboard displays a subset of data from agency IT Portfolio and Business Case reports, and agency updated activity information, agency CIO evaluations, and other investment information reported by agencies.
 For a list of data feeds available to the public on the IT Dashboard, see "Publicly Available Data Feeds".

-The Exhibit 53 is composed of four parts:
+The IT Budget is composed of three parts:

-The Exhibit 300 is composed of two parts:
+The Major Business Case is composed of two parts:

 The Agency Chief Information Officer (CIO) rates each investment based on his or her best judgment, using a set of pre-established criteria.
 As a rule, the Evaluation should reflect the CIO's assessment of the risk and the investment's ability to accomplish its goals.
 CIOs should consult with appropriate stakeholders in making their evaluation, such as Chief Acquisition Officers, program managers, etc.

 The following factors and supporting examples should be used to inform the Evaluation:

 Evaluation ratings are based on a five-point risk scale, as follows:

 |Evaluation (By Agency CIO)||Color|

 |4-Moderately Low Risk||Green|

 The agency CIO should update the rating as soon as new information becomes available, affecting the assessment of a given investment.